python/mypy/test-data/unit/README.md

     $ flake8

-You can also run all of the above tests together with:
+You can also run all of the above tests using `runtests.py` (this includes type checking mypy and linting):

     $ python3 runtests.py

+By default, this runs everything except some mypyc tests.
+You can give it arguments to control what gets run, such as `self` to run mypy on itself:

+    $ python3 runtests.py self

+Run `python3 runtests.py mypyc-extra` to run mypyc tests that are not enabled by default.
+This is typically only needed if you work on mypyc.

 Many test suites store test case descriptions in text files (`test-data/unit/*.test`).
 The module `mypy.test.data` parses these